victor-istomin/c-with-crosses/content/posts/templates-are-easy.md

 The code above uses a `DummyType` that is the same as the type of `Object::to_string()` member function.
 Substitution will fail if there is no `Object::to_string()` thus excluding the template from the overloading resolution.

-#### 2. SFINAE and the trailing return type: access parameter's type during the substitution
+#### 2. Trailing return type: access the function parameter name during the substitution

-One could wonder, why don't we use function parameter values to enforce SFINAE?
+One could wonder, why don't we use parameter variable names to enforce SFINAE?
 That's becasue syntaxically we're enforcing it before the function parameters definition.
 Using <abbr title="auto foo(int x) -> trailing-return-type;">trailing return type</abbr> we could defer the SFINAE to the point where the function parameters are declared.

 That's my favorite way to use SFINAE using C++ 17, prior to concepts introduction.